This is a Short True Love Story Redux from a few years ago.

-Two weeks before the girl met the boy, a total stranger told the girl, “God said for me to tell that you that you will meet the one He has for you in the next two weeks.”
+Two weeks before the girl met the boy, a total stranger told the girl, “God said for me to tell that you will meet the one He has for you in the next two weeks.”
 He also told the girl a lot of details like, “When you do meet him, don’t share that with anyone” and “You will be happier than you’ve ever been in your entire life.”

 Okaaaaay.
 But the girl did sit down and type up everything he told her.
 Hope prevailed while common sense said, “No way.”

 One day at the Nuclear Elf Factory, the girl and boy met.
 The Nuclear Elf Factory frowned on office relationships, thus the “don’t tell” part the girl was told.
 They met a few days before the girl’s birthday.
 By this time, she had almost forgotten about what that stranger said so she wasn’t even thinking about it.
 Her guard wasn’t up.
 She was Unsuspecting.

 The boy told the girl hello.
 The boy and girl chatted in her cubicle.
 It came out that he was being stalked by an evil witch who decided he would be her next husband.
 He asked the girl to be his fake date to the church Valentine banquet to get this evil witch off his trail.
 Of course, being the sweet girl she was (*wink wink*), the girl said yes.
 She had had a stalker once, too.
 It’s so nice to have things in common right off the bat!